readthedocs/blog/sphinx6-upgrade.rst

 the number of upgrade paths for documentation projects are fewer and thus will lead to less choices for documentation owners and maintainers of Sphinx themes and extensions.
-This is a positive step forward for both documentation projects and maintainers of themes and extensions.
+This is a positive step forward for both documentation projects, themes and extensions.
 We recommend this upgrade in order to reduce complexities and future technical debt.

 .. _sphinx-rtd-theme: https://sphinx-rtd-theme.readthedocs.io/